 To this day, I am still glad that we decided to move to Boston.

 But noticeably absent from our list above was thinking about how Boston would enable us to achieve financial independence in a relatively short time frame.

 While I was aware of financial independence as a concept, it was not in our plans when we moved to Boston.

-While unintentional, we’re well on our way to achieving financial independence and our location has actually played a big part in that.
-We believe that living in a high cost of living area has actually allowed us to fast track our journey to FI.
+While unintentional, we’re well on our way to achieving financial independence, and living in a HCOL area has actually played a big part in that.
+In fact, we believe that living in a high cost of living area has actually allowed us to fast-track our journey to FI.

 Why High Cost of Living Areas and Financial Independence are NOT mutually exclusive

 The idea that a high cost of living area could fast track a journey to financial independence is counterintuitive.